Table of Contents

 Stop profiler

-By default, the result file is html format.
-You can also specify it with the --format parameter:
+By default, the result file is html file in Flame Graphopen in new window format.
+You can also specify other format with the -o or --format parameter, including flat, traces, collapsed, flamegraph, tree, jfr:

 profiler output file: /tmp/test/arthas-output/20211207-111550.html